-In the baseline scenario assumed that the common practice will be continued - heap may spontaneously ignite with a certain probability, and the process of burning will continue till all coal, contained there, will be burned.
+In the baseline scenario assumed that the common practice will be continued - heap can be spontaneously ignited with a certain probability, and the process of burning will continue till all coal, contained there, will be burned.
 The process of combustion is accompanied by release the carbon dioxide into atmosphere.